reflectoring/reflectoring.github.io/_posts/2020-07-07-aws-localstack.md

 The AWS SDK and CLI are an integral part of our toolset for building applications with AWS services.
 The SDK provides client libraries in all the popular programming languages like Java, Node js, or Python for accessing various AWS services.

 Both the AWS SDK and the CLI provide an option of overriding the URL of the AWS API.
 We usually use this to specify the URL of our proxy server when connecting to AWS services from behind a corporate proxy server.
-We'll use this same feature in our local environment for connecting to LocalStack.
+We will use this same feature in our local environment for connecting to LocalStack.

 We do this in the AWS CLI using commands like this:
 ```